pawanshetty/radiopi/README.md

 First launch of RasPyPlayer
 ---------------------------

-You can find the RasPyPlayer program in the menu.
-You need to click on "Scan" to refresh you movies database.

-You can also launch it from command line:

-    raspyplayer
+You need to install python3

+sudo apt-get install python3
+sudo apt-get install python-dev sudo apt-get install pythonTk to run it
+Python3 RasPyPlayer

+As of now we can stream only wav files in 16bit format